Window and Balcony Safety

 Windows can still be able to be opened as normal until the safety lock is engaged.
 Once the lock is engaged the window will open to a maximum of 12.5 centimeters.
 Residents will have the security of knowing that when the lock is engaged, children in their care will be protected from a tragic accident.

-Owner corporations have until 13 March 2018 to fit window safety devices.
+As of 13 March 2018, owner corporations are required to fit window safety devices.
 It is crucial they are fitted correctly to be effective in the prevention of possible injury.

 The following safety tips can be useful at your home and holiday accommodation to eliminate risks for children suffering serious injuries:

 - Install safety devices or fix windows open at no more than 12.5 centimeters and ensure they can only be opened by adults.
 Fly screens are not a strong enough barrier to prevent a child from falling through a window.